vsshah25/Position-Me-Baby/README.md

 Hello :smiley:

-As clear from the name of repo we are trying to achieve localisation of an object in a particular area.
+We are aiming to localise an object in a closed room of given dimensions.
+Technically speaking, we are trying to get the co-ordinates of an object w.r.t the room.

 Our setup :